dglaeser/gridformat/README.md

 Ideally, simulation frameworks use `GridFormat` under-the-hood to avoid duplicate implementation efforts, and implement support for new formats into `GridFormat` such that they are directly available to all other frameworks that utilize it.

+Currently, `GridFormat` is focused on [VTK file formats](https://examples.vtk.org/site/VTKFileFormats/).
+However, the API is suitable for any grid format describing one of the supported [grid concepts](docs/pages/grid_concepts.md).
+Contributions are welcomed, see below for information on how to contribute.

+## Caveats

+When reading from grid files, `GridFormat` provides access to the data as specified by the file format.
+These specifications may not be sufficient in all applications.
+For instance, to fully instantiate a simulator for parallel computations, information on the grid entities shared by different processes is usually required.
+Since these requirements are simulator-specific, any further processing has to be done manually by the user and for their data structures.
+The recommended way to deal with this issue is to add any information required for reinstantiation as data fields to the output.
+This way, it is readily available when reading the file.

 ## Quick Start